 Studies clinical nutrition as it relates to the prevention and treatment of disease.
 The course deals with the nutritional aspects of diseases and clinical disorders by integrating students' existing knowledge of physiology and biochemistry and food science.

-|Objectives||At the successful completion of this course students should be able to:
+On successful completion of the course students will be able to:

 1. Demonstrate knowledge of nutrition principles and their application to disease prevention and management.

 2. Interpret and translate scientific knowledge and principles related to nutrition into practical information.

 3. Demonstrate a knowledge of medical terminology and medical abbreviations associated with nutrition related diseases and conditions.

 4. Collect, organise and assess data relating to the health and nutritional status of individuals.